-Weighting for ting for ss CEOs (1) Weighting for other Group FY2011 assessment for FY2011 key performance indicators Group CEO Group Business Executives (2) Group-based measures (3) Underlying EBIT for the relevant business(es) (adjusted for foreign exchange, price and exceptional items) - 25% Performance for each business varied with results for Petroleum and the Non-Ferrous Materials businesses being between Stretch and Exceptional reflecting positive outcomes against targets, primarily in respect of production volumes and cost management.
+Weighting for Weighting for Business CEOs (1) Weighting for other Group FY2011 assessment for FY2011 key performance indicators Group CEO Group Business Executives (2) Group-based measures (3) Underlying EBIT for the relevant business(es) (adjusted for foreign exchange, price and exceptional items) - 25% - Performance for each business varied with results for Petroleum and the Non-Ferrous Materials businesses being between Stretch and Exceptional reflecting positive outcomes against targets, primarily in respect of production volumes and cost management.
 Ferrous and Coal performance was between Target and Stretch.
 Capital management - cost and schedule 15% 7.5% 7.5% 10% With the exception of the Ferrous and Coal businesses that achieved a result above Stretch, the overall performance was below Target for a portfolio of eight major projects.
 This reflected the cost and schedule overruns experienced.
-Individual measures based on contribution to management team, key project deliverables of each role, and the operating model (1SAP system, scalable organisational structure and people strategy including diversity) 20% 20 1% 40% Personal performance of the CEO and other members of the GMC was strong across the range of personal measures.
+Individual measures based on contribution to management team, key project deliverables of each role, and the operating model (1SAP system, scalable organisational structure and people strategy including diversity) 20% 20% 40% Personal performance of the CEO and other members of the GMC was strong across the range of personal measures.

-Applicable weightings for Andrew Mackenzie, Marcus Randolph and J Michael Yeager.

-Applicable weightings for Alberto Calderon, Alex Vanselow and Karen Wood.
-Applicable weightings for Alberto Calderon, Alex Vanselow and Karen Wood.
+- Applicable weightings for Andrew Mackenzie, Marcus Randolph and J Michael Yeager. - Applicable weightings for Alberto Calderon, Alex Vanselow and Karen Wood.
 A performance range is set for each measure with the level of performance against each KPI determined as: